-- Go to the editor page of your visualization and scroll down to either where you want to change the color of the text or highlight a phrase.
+- Go to the Preview tab of your visualization and scroll down to either where you want to change the color of the text or highlight a phrase.
 Custom HTML can be used to change the color of the text wherever custom HTML is allowed.
 In Flourish, that is the case in the header, footer and popups, as well as in annotations.

 - Pick the word or phrase that you would like to make a different color.
 We will wrap this line of code around this word to change the color: